Skip to main content

 Learn more about Marcellus Red Tomahawk, view the video of his induction to the North Dakota Native American Hall of Honor.

-The North Dakota Highway Patrol patch was redesigned in 2009, adding color to Red Tomahawk's profile.
-The previous shoulder patch (left) was worn from 1950 to 2009.
+The North Dakota Highway Patrol patch on the left was worn from 1950 to 2009.
+The patch was redesigned in 2009, adding color to Red Tomahawk's profile and was updated again in 2021 to today's current patch.

 The North Dakota Highway Patrol does not give away patches, but patches can be ordered by contacting the North Dakota Troopers Association at a cost of $10 for the 2 patches.